 N. aromaticivorans cultures were grown aerobically in Standard Mineral Broth (SMB; DSMZ Medium 1185) without tryptone or yeast extract (31), supplemented with either glucose, an aromatic substrate, or both, shaken at 200 rpm and incubated at 30 °C. We measured cell density using a Klett-Summerson photoelectric colorimeter with a red filter; one Klett unit (KU) is equivalent to 8x106 CFU/mL for N. aromaticivorans (11).

-To assay metabolism of G-diketone, cultures of N. aromaticivorans were grown overnight with 1 g/L D-glucose (Sigma-Aldrich, St. Louis, MO, USA) before adding an equal volume of SMB containing 1 g/L glucose and incubating for one hour.
+To assay metabolism of G-diketone, triplicate cultures of N. aromaticivorans were grown overnight with 1 g/L D-glucose (Sigma-Aldrich, St. Louis, MO, USA) before adding an equal volume of SMB containing 1 g/L glucose and incubating for one hour.
 We then harvested 2 ml of the culture (3075 rcf, 5 min, room temperature) and resuspended the cells into 0.5 mL fresh SMB with no added carbon source.
-The resuspended cells were inoculated (1% inoculation ratio by volume) into 50 mL SMB containing either 1g/L glucose or 0.5 g/L glucose plus an amount of G-diketone equivalent to the theoretical chemical oxygen demand (COD) of 0.5 g/L glucose (0.418 g/L G-diketone).
+The resuspended cells were inoculated (1% inoculation ratio by volume) into 50 mL SMB containing either 1g/L glucose or 0.5 g/L glucose plus 0.418 g/L G-diketone.
 1-mL samples of these cultures were collected as a function of time and harvested (3075 rcf, 5 min, 4 °C).
 The supernatants of these samples were filtered through 0.22 μm nylon syringe tip filters (Fisher Scientific, Hampton, NH, USA), analyzed by HPLC with MS and photodiode array detectors, and GC-MS.

 RNA-Seq culture conditions

 The strain used for RNA preparation was N. aromaticivorans DSM12444 containing a deletion of the gene sacB (SARO_RS09410, Saro_1879), which conveys sucrose sensitivity (11) (Table S4).
 All cultures were grown in SMB with 0.5 g/L of D-glucose plus an indicated aromatic, as cultures grown on some aromatic compounds as the sole organic substrate produced insufficient biomass for RNA analysis.
-Amounts of aromatic substrate in the culture were normalized to have a theoretical COD equivalent to 0.5 g/L. The aromatic substrates were dissolved in dimethyl sulfoxide (DMSO) (5 μL per 10 mL of the final culture) prior to addition to the media.
+Aromatic substrates used were PCA, vanillic acid, vanillin, ferulic acid (Sigma-Aldrich, St. Louis, MO, USA), GP-1 (Key Organics, Camelford, UK), and G-diketone, synthesized as previously described (10).
+Amounts of aromatic substrate in the culture were normalized to have a theoretical COD equivalent to 0.5 g/L (amount added to each culture: ferulic acid - 0.29 g/L, vanillin - 0.28 g/L, vanillic acid – 0.33 g/L, G-diketone – 0.29 g/L, GP-1 – 0.27 g/L, PCA – 0.37 g/L (Supplemental Dataset S1)) .
+The aromatic substrates were dissolved in dimethyl sulfoxide (DMSO) (5 μL per 10 mL of the final culture) prior to addition to the media.
 Cells grown in the presence of 1 g/L of glucose were used as the control culture for RNA analysis.
-Aromatic substrates used were PCA, vanillic acid, vanillin, ferulic acid (Sigma-Aldrich, St. Louis, MO, USA), GP-1 (Key Organics, Camelford, UK), and G-diketone, synthesized as previously described (10).